Your mobile phone plan in Germany

 In all cases, in Germany, SIM cards are sold separately from the phone, so be sure to have your phone “unlocked” before you come here.
 Otherwise, you won’t be able to use it with a German mobile phone plan.

 Mobile phone Germany prepaid plans overview

-Most of the SIM cards can be obtained in supermarkets, or local stores for a cost around 10€.
-They come with no minimum costs and no minimum engagement.
-Most of them bill 9 cent per sms and per minute.
+Most of the SIM cards can be obtained in supermarkets, or local stores for around 10€.
+They come with no minimum costs and no minimum commitment.
+Most of them bill 9 cent per SMS and per minute.